 Managing director, Tees Valley Combined Authority

 No business will ever be pleased to pay a tax.
 But when they do, they will want to be sure that the money is going to a good purpose.
 Under new reforms, councils will soon be able to retain 100 per cent of their local business rate revenue.
 Your business rates will become an even more important source of finance for your local services.
 And when councils invest in business growth they can capture more of the benefits for re-investment locally.
 That won’t make paying business rates any easier but at least you can have more confidence that your local area is benefiting directly.

 In the short term, the North East business community would see value in the Government taking action to relieve some of the pressure on the small companies facing hikes in business rates.

-Looking towards the future, we need a new Tax Commission to look at what the growth of self-employment and online business mean for the tax system.
-The goal must be a much more level playing field which treats both high street and online businesses fairly, and adapts to the growth of the ‘platform economy’, which is leading to an increase in flexible work.
+Looking towards the future, we need a new tax commission to look at what the growth of self-employment and online business mean for the tax system.
+The goal must be a much more level playing field that treats both high street and online businesses fairly, and adapts to the growth of the ‘platform economy’, which is leading to an increase in flexible work.